Colour, versatility, impact

 Tauranga artist Lynne Sinclair Taylor has been known for her vibrant use of colour over the last 25 years and her wide range of subjects, styles and mediums has always given her exhibitions an element of surprise.

 Now Lynne is focusing more on using the colours and effects of gold, silver and bronze to enhance the female face and form.
 Together with her love of fashion and design the result is that viewers are captured by the beauty of her recent works.

 Lynne Sinclair was born in Christchurch but spent most of her school life in Blenheim.
-Her artistic skills showed from a young age and she also loved to make and design clothes for her dolls.
-She frequently won drawing and colouring competitions and sold her first work, an oil portrait, when she was in her teens.
+Her artistic skills showed from a young age loving every imaginable craft, designing clothes for her dolls, and winning colouring and drawing competitions.
+She sold her first work, an oil portrait, when she was in her teens.
 Sport was also a passion and Lynne competed nationally in netball, basketball, and athletics.
-Her only sibling was her older brother Wayne who is well known today as one of New Zealand’s foremost landscape artists.

 Lynne has a strong faith and in her single years led a Youth With a Mission team throughout New Zealand.
 They were involved in drama, music, teaching and speaking in schools, public areas and churches.

-In 1983 Lynne married Alan Taylor and over the next few years had three sons.
-Her creative side went on hold until her youngest son was about to start school.
-Lynne was very soon winning many art awards including the following five firsts:
+In 1983 Lynne married Alan Taylor.
+They now have three married sons and three grandchildren.
+Lynne started painting seriously when her youngest son started school and she was very soon winning art awards including the following five firsts:

-Her works are sold through her website, galleries and word of mouth and her paintings hang in homes and businesses worldwide.
+Her works hang in homes and businesses worldwide.